airinnova/ambiance/docs/source/user_guide/detailed_user_guide.rst

     .. code:: python

         >>> atmosphere.h  # Geometric height
-        [    0.
-1000.
-10000.]
+        array([    0.,  1000., 10000.])
         >>> atmosphere.H  # Geopotential height
-        [   0.
-999.84271205 9984.29343877]
+        array([   0.        ,  999.84271205, 9984.29343877])

-    The `Atmosphere` class does only take *geometric* heights as input as this is the typical use.
+    The ``Atmosphere`` class does only take *geometric* heights as input as this is the typical use.
 However, if you really wanted to request properties based on the *geopotential* height, you can convert the geopotential height to geometric height, and then call `Atmosphere`.

     .. code:: python